cs3134/recitations/week2-thu/outline.md

 ### Common Problems and Strategies

+####Circular linked list
+Last Node's next is the first node
+* Don't have to worry about moving off the end of the list (null pointers).
+It's always okay to derefence node.next.data
+* When we insert and delete, it's all the same.
+No first/list problems.
+* Kind of cool: Let's say my iterator object is at the last item and I want to now go to the second item.
+We can just do "iterator.next(); iterator.next();" without making a new iterator.

+####Finding mid point in a singly linked list / doubly linked list (when you don't know size)
+* Singly-Linked: i = head; j = head; increment i every time, j every other time until i hits the end of the list
+* Doubly-Linked: i = head; j = tail; wait till they converge

-Circular linked list, finding mid point in a singly linked list / doubly linked list, deletion in singly linked list in single traversal etc all sorts of stupid interview questions.
+####Deletion in singly linked list in single traversal etc all sorts of stupid interview questions.